 People always ask me, “How do you find the time to read so many books?”
 Between work and life, it can definitely seem impossible to squeeze in something additional.
-But, I have learned so many strategies that work and am here to share with you how to read more books.
+But, I have learned so many strategies that work and am here to share with you how to read more books so you too can achieve your reading goals and create a reading habit.

 How to Read More Books